fleetdm/fleet/docs/01-Using-Fleet/03-REST-API.md

 The endpoint returns the host's installed `software` if the software inventory feature flag is turned on.
 This feature flag is turned off by default.
 [Check out the feature flag documentation](../02-Deploying/02-Configuration.md#feature-flags) for instructions on how to turn on the software inventory feature.

+The host_count parameter in the software list will always be 1 in this call, as the view of the software list is within this host.
+On other APIs, such as `/api/v1/fleet/software` with a broader scope, it counts within that scope.

 `GET /api/v1/fleet/hosts/{id}`

 #### Parameters